 A sinking fund means you save up a small amount of money each month for a certain period of time.
 This is a strategic way to save for planned expenses, such as a new car, a vacation or Christmas.

 For example, if you want to spend $1,000 on a vacation that’s three months away, then you’ll need to save around $330 every month until your trip’s departure date.
+This can help you save for a vacation on a tight budget.

 You can check out this post to learn more about how to save money with sinking funds.